Operating with your Data¶

 The main difference between Rulex Studio custom interface and a general dashboarding system is its interactivity.

-Indeed, Rules Studio interactions are not only a dynamic visualization which allows the user through dedicated switch to tune the data representation, but also entire scripted operations.
+Indeed, Rulex Studio interactions do not only tune the data representation, but allow the user to perform entire scripted operations.
 These interactions permit the user for example to modify data, to change input attributes of widget descriptions, to open popup or helping mask, to send mail or alert or report, to compute some stored procedures.

 Dashboarding is brought in Rulex Studio component to a new level; the whole tool allows the user to construct a real web interface with online forms, buttons and toolbars all around our data visualization.

-This possibility is mainly covered by two tools: the Events and the following families
+This possibility is mainly covered by two tools: the Events and the following widget families

 Actions¶

-Actions are Widgets of Rulex Studio for which the Event associated to the onChange trigger is already defined by the definition of the widget itself: a operation of Data filtering.
+Actions are Widgets of Rulex Studio for which the Event associated to the onChange trigger is already defined by the widget itself.
+It performs a Data filtering operation.

 By operating on an Action widget, a filter is triggered on an underlying Dataset, leading to a Data filtering effect.